AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • You live in the same household: If you live in the same household and drive your parent’s car regularly, you’ll need them to name you on their insurance policy to be covered.

-• You live separately: If you don’t live with them and only borrow their car occasionally, you’re likely covered while driving it, thanks to a concept known as permissive use.
+• You live separately: If you don’t live with your parents and only borrow their car occasionally, you’re likely covered while driving it, thanks to a concept known as permissive use.
 Most car insurance policies cover permissive users or drivers who the policyholder or policyholders have given permission to use a car.1 For example, if someone lends their car to a friend while theirs is in the shop and the friend gets in an accident, they’re likely covered as a permissive user.

 Review your parent’s insurance policy together since different insurers may have different exceptions to who qualifies as a permissive user.
 Certain insurance policies may not cover young or inexperienced drivers as permissive users.